Arshya-tech/ClickShield/README.md

 # ClickShield - Chrome Extension

-🏆 TD Shoutout Winner | Recognized for Innovation in Cybersecurity !
+🏆 TD Shoutout Winner | Recognized for Innovation in Cybersecurity and AI !

 ## Overview